MarkCWirt/MIDIUtil/documentation/extending.rst

 .. code:: python

   def addTempo(self,track, time,tempo):
+      if self.header.numeric_format == 1:
+          track = 0
       self.tracks[track].addTempo(time,tempo, insertion_order = self.event_counter)
       self.event_counter = self.event_counter + 1

 Note that a track has been added (which is zero-origined and needs to be constrained by the number of tracks that the ``MIDIFile`` was created with), and ``insertion_order`` is taken from the class ``event_counter`` data member.
 This should be followed in each function you add.
+Also note that the tempo event is handled differently in format 1 files and format 2 files.
+This function ensures that the tempo event is written to the first track (track 0) for a format 1 file, otherwise it writes it to the track specified.
+In most of the public functions a check it done on format, and the track is incremented by one for format 1 files so that the event is not written to the tempo track (but preserving the zero-origined convention for all tracks in both formats.)

 This is the function you will use in your code to create an event of the desired type.